LOKE/backend-coding-challenge/README.md

 - Stub out or describe what other tests you would include with more time.
 - Documentation and maintainability is a plus.
 If short on time, describe how you would document the service/API in a README.md.
 How would you make the documentation available?
 What tools would you use?
 - Ideas for more features or improvements?
 Feel free to implement them, or describe them in a README.md.
+- Publish your solution to Github or another source control system you can share with us.

 ## Sample responses